ktsakalozos/juju-apache-bigtop/README.md

 *Note*: Bigtop is also able to generate a list of roles from a "component".
 The Bigtop class is theoretically able to infer components from the "hosts" dict that you pass to .render_site_yaml.
-As of this writing, this codepath is not well tested, however, so you may want to specify roles explicitly.
+As of this writing, this code path is not well tested, however, so you may want to specify roles explicitly.
 [List of valid components](https://github.com/apache/bigtop/blob/master/bigtop-deploy/puppet/hieradata/site.yaml)